-One of the most definitive needs cited in both the survey respondents and roundtable participants at the local and regional level is new housing, especially outside of the Amarillo area.
+Welcome Sign | Hereford, Texas Housing One of the most definitive needs cited in both the survey respondents and roundtable participants at the local and regional level is new housing, especially outside of the Amarillo area.
 Sixty-four (64) percent of survey respondents said housing demand was greater than housing supply in their community.
 According to five-year American Community Survey (ACS) data, 83 percent of Texas Panhandle housing units outside of the Amarillo area were built prior to 1990.
 The south side of Amarillo in Randall County is the only part of the region that has mirrored the U.S. rate of new builds.
 Thirty-seven (37) percent of the housing units in the south side of Amarillo (Randall County) has been built since 1990 while 33.1 percent of the housing units nationally have been built over the same time period.
 Chart 1.1 shows the how respondents rated housing in their communities.
-A respondent in a community of less than 1,000 said, "Housing in rural areas is both insufficient and below standards.
+"Housing in rural areas is both insufficient and below standards.
 This restricts the prospects of economic development in most cases.
-It also increases the need for many workers to drive significant distances for employment."
+It also increases the need for many workers to drive significant distances for employment." - Survey Respondent in Community of < 1,000